icedream/craftitude/documentation/draft.md

 are given in form of a LUA script.
 Following functions are available besides the basic LUA features available in each standard LUA script:

-- SetMetaInfIgnore(value):
-	Manipulates behaviour for META-INF data in JAR source archives. <value> can be true or false, where true forces META-INF data to be handles as normal directories/files and false forces META-INF data to be completely ignored.
 - UnpackAllFromSource(targetdir):
 	Unpacks all files from the source archive into <targetdir>.
 - UnpackAllFromSource(targetdir, filter):